SylphAI-Inc/adal-cli/docs-site/docs/03-features/mcp-support.md

 | `--env`        | Environment variables          | `--env "KEY=value,KEY2=value2"`                   |
 | `--resource`   | Resource URL (multi-instance)  | `--resource https://tenant.atlassian.net`         |
 | `--timeout`    | Connection timeout             | `--timeout 60000` (milliseconds)                  |

+**Note on `--resource`**: This is an optional, legacy/enterprise-level parameter.
+In current AdaL CLI + mainstream MCP server usage, `--resource` is not necessary for most servers (Linear, GitHub, Notion, etc.).
+Only use it if the server's documentation explicitly requires it for multi-tenant setups.

 **Transport Types**:
 - **stdio**: Local process communication (package-based servers)